thecodesterofficial/settlers-farmville/README.md

 # settlers-farmville

-The following is a project for our senior capstone course.
+The following is a project for our senior Capstone course.